Marcin Dzieński

-Marcin Dzieński (born 22 January 1993) is a Polish speed climber from Tarnów.
+Marcin Dzieński (born 22 January 1993) is a Polish competition climber who specializes in competition speed climbing from Tarnów.
 He is multiple World and European Championships medalist and 2016 World Champion, the first Polish climber to achieve that title.

 He debuted in Speed Climbing World Championships in 2011.
 Since 2018, he's also competing in Bouldering World Championships and Worldcup.